KARMA IS A SEED YOU PLANT WITH AN UNKNOWN HARVEST DATE

 THE SEEDS OF KARMA

-It is important to plant good wishes and good thoughts but some seeds are slow growing and may take generations to come back.
-They may not even come back to you as you are now.
-They may come back to your progeny or to you, in a different form.
+It is important to plant good wishes and good thoughts but some beautiful or powerful seeds are slow-growing and may take generations to come back.
+They may not even come back to you as you are in your lifetime.
+Instead they may come back to your progeny or to you, in a different lifetime.

 Remember that the slowest seeds often give the best fruit.